 Low-code applications are changing the game

 Typically, when a new requirement changes a process or workflow across systems, business teams have to wait for IT staff to custom code an integration.
 And with most IT departments currently overwhelmed by requests, it can be a long wait.

 But with low-code tools, including low-code application platforms (LCAPs), employees external to central IT—or “business technologists”—can build integrations, keeping operations moving.
 For organizations launching or in the midst of hyperautomation efforts, LCAPs with an integration platform are an invaluable tool for accelerating the underlying integrations required.

-To provide companies with the low-code development capabilities their business users need, Jitterbit now offers App Builder, a seamless extension of the Jitterbit Harmony integration platform.
+To provide companies with the low-code development capabilities their business users need, Jitterbit now offers Vinyl, a seamless extension of Jitterbit’s integration and automation offerings.
 Learn more about Jitterbit’s LCAP now.